 On the other hand, a thick crust like you get with fancy artisan baguettes is no good – too much crispy crust compared to soft bread inside.
 Too hard to swallow!

-Bread aside, I only have one other rule for Garlic Bread: please use real garlic.
+Bread aside, I only have one other rule: please use real garlic.
 As much as I will rip into Dominos and Pizza Hut garlic bread with enthusiasm, there’s no denying that it has an element of sourness to it which is probably due to using jarred garlic because that’s the main difference I notice between fresh and jarred garlic.
 From the preservatives, I expect.

-Hence why homemade Garlic Bread will always be so much better than Dominos. 🙂 Because the garlic is real and fresh!!
+Hence why homemade will always be so much better than Dominos. 🙂 Because the garlic is real and fresh!!

 Homemade Garlic Bread.

 Put a juicy, perfectly cooked steak and Garlic Bread in front of me, and I’d choose the Garlic Bread every time, any day and twice on Sunday.

 These photos are killing me.
 Gotta stop looking at them! – Nagi x